elasticio/api-docs/source/includes/_tenants.md

 HTTP/1.1 204 No Content
 ```

-The endpoint deletes the Tenants scope along with everything it includes.
+This resource allows you to delete a **Tenant** with the given ID along with everything it includes.

 *A Tenant will be deleted only if it will not contain any contracts*